Assessment for Graduate Teaching (AfGT) project

 About the Consortium

 The Consortium represents the diversity of Initial Teacher Education programs in Australian higher education providers in terms of geography, student population, program types (undergraduate, postgraduate), course offerings and delivery modes.
-The following institutions are members of the AfGT Consortium.
+Since its development in 2017, the AfGT Consortium has demonstrated a robust and adaptable approach to advancing the assessment of graduate teaching capabilities, ensuring its relevance and effectiveness in the changing landscape of teacher education.

 Faculty of Education